-Studies have found close association between happiness, self-esteem, health and resilience and practicing kindness.
+Studies have found a close association between happiness, self-esteem, health and resilience and practising kindness.
 When kids perform acts of kindness, they feel the joy of giving.

 And kindness need not necessarily cost a dime.
 Giving up your seat to a person in need i.e. elderly, pregnant ladies, or sharing your food or umbrella with a classmate etc. are all acts of kindness.

 Like a muscle, the more kids practice acts of kindness, the more likely they will adopt it as a habit.
 (It requires at least 21 consecutive days of performing an action consistently to form a habit).

 Make practising kindness a natural part of your family ritual.
 Sharing this article with another parent is an act of kindness too.

 Home is often the best place to encourage teamwork.
 Work together as a family to finalise the grocery shopping list, Christmas decoration for the house or even planning a trip etc.